 Once again sugar soap is the best solution.
 Dust the surface and scrape off any paint that is flaking.
 It's unusual to have to completely strip painted walls down unless they were previously painted with multiple layers of paint that have begun to blister and flake badly.
 Even then, it is usually possible to scrape and then sand those areas prior to cleaning and repainting.

 Sometimes there will be holes in walls where pictures and shelves were previously hung.
 These should be cleaned out and then filled using a proprietary filler - either a spackle-based product (though these do tend to shrink), or a cellulose filler like Polyfilla.
 Allow this to dry thoroughly before sanding lightly.
 Bear in mind that the dry filler material will need to be coated with some sort of sealer or a universal undercoat before the wall is painted.
 If you are doing the filling yourself, check with your contractor whether you need to seal the filler or whether they will do it as part of the job.

 Timber trim, doors and any timber panelling should be cleaned using sugar soap.
 If the timber was previously painted with an enamel paint (particularly a gloss type) it may need to be stripped.
 Alternatively, if the surface is to be repainted, it can simply be sanded lightly to achieve a smooth but dull surface.

 If previously unpainted timber is to be painted, a special undercoat will be required.
-This will usually be done by the timber painting contractor.
+This will usually be done by a local timber painting contractor.

 Bathroom and Laundry